andyl/phoenix_live_editable/README.md

 # Phoenix.LiveEditable

 LiveView Components for in-place editing.

-LiveEditable provides in-line helpers that you can drop into your LiveView (HEEX) templates.
+LiveEditable provides helpers for your LiveView/HEEX templates.

 Example HEEX tag:

     <%= live_editable(assigns, "MyText", id: "textfield", type: "text", on_submit: "save" %>

-You'll need to add a handler to your LiveView:
+Add a handler to your LiveView:

     def handle_event("save", value, socket) end
        ... do something ...
     end

-See the [online demo][ld].
+See the [online demo][ld] for running examples.

-LiveEditable is for admin interfaces and applications where basic inline editing is desirable.
-It supports multiple CSS Frameworks (Tailwind, Milligram, etc.) and field types (Text, Select, etc.).
+LiveEditable is for admin interfaces and apps that want basic inline editing.
+It supports many CSS frameworks (Tailwind, Milligram, etc.) and field types (Text, Select, etc.).
 LiveEditable is inspired by [Vitaliy Potapov's][vp] [X-Editable][xe].

 LiveEditable is pre-alpha - not ready for production use.